georgait/QAToolsPoc/README.md

 The actor has its own abilities (such as BrowseTheWeb) and can interact with page elements, as well as request anything related to the page.
 The method used to interact with a page element is called `Task WhoAttemptsTo(ITask task)`.
 It takes an `ITask` as an argument and returns a `Task`.
 The `ITask` is an interface with one method, `Task PerformTaskAsyncAs(IActor actor)`.
-So, in a step definition, one could use the actor to enter some value on a locator like this:
+So, in a step definition, one could use the actor to enter some value on a locator like below:

 ```
 await actor.WhoAttemptsTo(Enter.TheValue(text).UsingDynamicLocator(TopNavBar.SearchDocs));